-The CIT program uses an application process, where Scouts interested in participating should download, fill out, and send in the application from www.camphinds.org.
-Applications should be sent in by April 28th.
+The CIT program uses an application process, where Scouts interested in participating should download, fill out, and send in the application from www.camphinds.org/staff.
+Applications should be sent in by April 26th.
 Late applications will be accepted but will only be considered as space is available.
-A short interview will be made in the month of May.
-If accepted into the program there will be a CIT & Parent meeting in June.
+Interview will be held in the month of May.
+If accepted into the program there will be a CIT & Parent meeting on Sunday, June.
+16th at 2:00pm